 What’s So Special About Falls Creek Falls in Washington?

 Falls Creek Falls Trail is located in the Gifford Pinchot National Forest, which is in the Columbia River Gorge area on the Washington side.
-A lot of people think all of the things to do in the Columbia River Gorge is just in Oregon, but north of the river has it’s own set of amazing locations, just like Falls Creek Falls!
+A lot of people think all of the things to do in the Columbia River Gorge is just in Oregon, but some of the most beautiful places in Washington can be found in their own Columbia River Gorge Area, Falls Creek Falls included!

 We think this place is awesome because it’s a fairly easy hike with SUCH a huge reward at the end!
 This three-tiered waterfall drops a total of 335 feet, but the most dramatic plunge is the last one, dropping an impressive 135 feet into Falls Creek and ultimately towards the Columbia River.